chromealex/ecs/Docs/FakeNetworkModule.md

 # Fake NetworkModule source code
 Here are some classes for understanding how to set up **NetworkModule** properly.
 You should replace FakeTransporter and FakeSerializer with your implementation.
+Local project will run and all RPC events will go through NetworkModule.

 > Note: FakeSerializer depends on [FullSerializer](https://github.com/jacobdufault/fullserializer).

 ```csharp